limagbz/data-mesh-yelp/infra/monitoring/README.md

     <CONTENT_FROM_HTPASSWRD_FILE>
 ```

-You also need to create another secret for it to connect to a Minio Deployment.
+You also need to create another secret for Loki to connect to a Minio tenant as described below.
 Don't forget
 to apply the secrets with `kubectl apply`.

 ```yaml